 Money raised from these events could go towards buying the school new devices to optimise students’ learning experience or for school trips to offer students additional opportunities they otherwise wouldn’t have access to.
 Where the money is spent is decided between you and the parents, so they can feel a part of the process and are more inclined to donate their time to volunteering.

-Improve relationships with parents
+Improve parental relationships

 By spending time with parents you have an extra opportunity to get to know them and learn about your students’ home life.
 Furthermore, being able to meet parents outside of Parents’ Evenings is also an opportunity for you to form relationships, and allow them to see you as a person outside of school.